Lena Dunham: 2012–17: Mainstream success with Girls and first book

 The first season garnered Dunham four Emmy Award nominations for her roles in acting, writing, and directing the series, as well as two Golden Globe Awards for Best Television Series – Musical or Comedy and Best Actress – Television Series Musical or Comedy.
-In February 2013, Dunham became the first woman to win a Directors Guild of America Award for Outstanding Directing – Comedy Series for her work on Girls.Girls was renewed for a second season in April 2012, before the first season had finished airing.
-The finale episode of the first season drew over one million viewers.
+In February 2013, Dunham became the first woman to win a Directors Guild of America Award for Outstanding Directing – Comedy Series for her work on Girls.

+Girls was renewed for a second season in April 2012, before the first season had finished airing.
+The first-season finale drew over one million viewers.
 The second season of Girls continued to receive critical acclaim.
-David Wiegland of the San Francisco Chronicle said that "The entire constellation of impetuous, ambitious, determined and insecure young urbanites in Girls is realigning in the new season, but at no point in the four episodes sent to critics for review do you feel that any of it is artificial".
-Verne Gay of Newsday said it is "Sharper, smarter, more richly layered, detailed and acted".
+David Wiegland of the San Francisco Chronicle said: "The entire constellation of impetuous, ambitious, determined and insecure young urbanites in Girls is realigning in the new season, but at no point in the four episodes sent to critics for review do you feel that any of it is artificial".
+Verne Gay of Newsday said: "Sharper, smarter, more richly layered, detailed and acted".
 Ken Tucker of Entertainment Weekly felt that "As bright-eyed and bushy-tailed as it was in its first season, Girls may now be even spunkier, funnier, and riskier".
 The second season ran on HBO from January 2013 to March 2013, with third and fourth seasons subsequently being renewed.
 The third season of Girls premiered in January 2014 with over one million viewers.
 The following month, Dunham hosted an episode of Saturday Night Live with musical guest The National.